 As stated, this research programme is primarily Dutch research with an emphasis on Dutch actions in a broad context.
 The Bersiap and Regional studies sub-projects, which are cooperations between Dutch and Indonesian researchers, a fruitful exchange of sources, ideas and perspectives is produced.
 The Indonesian research group is drawing up its own research agenda and is responsible for carrying it out.
 All aspects of the research process involve intensive cooperation between scientists in both countries.

 d.
 What is the added value of the cooperation?

-The added value of the cooperation is that sources and perspectives can be compared and a dialogue initiated between Indonesian and Dutch historians about the period from 1945 to 1950.
+The added value of the cooperation is that sources and perspectives can be compared and a dialogue is initiated between Indonesian and Dutch historians about the period from 1945 to 1950.
 A joint approach and intensive mutual consultation are valuable tools in developing greater mutual understanding.
-This is essential for a balanced analysis of the complex decolonization period.
+This is essential for a balanced analysis of the complex decolonisation period.
 Exchanging and comparing sources (such as archives, publications and testimonies) is expected to produce new empirical material.
-But this approach will also make the underlying dynamic visible: how parties learned from each other (or not), how perspectives on events differed at the time and how this was subsequently translated into divergent historiographic traditions and strongly divergent processes of canonization that are still ongoing today.
+But this approach will also make the underlying dynamic visible: how parties learned from each other (or not), how perspectives on events differed at the time and how this was subsequently translated into divergent historiographic traditions and strongly divergent processes of canonisation that are still ongoing today.

 How will the €4,1 million be spent?

 The Ministry of Foreign Affairs allotted over €4,1 million to enable the four year research programme.
 The initial budget plan, on which the Ministry’s subsidy decision was based in February 2017, can be read on the website of the central government.
 The initial explanation of the budget plan can also be found on this site (Dutch only).

 In the following table the expenses of the different research projects are made more transparent.